Sarailidis/Interactive-Decision-Trees/README.md

 To use the Graphical User Interface you need to run the InteractiveDecisionTrees.ipynb file in Jupyter Lab.

-For those who are unfamiliar with Jupyter Lab I provide some guidelines on how to use Jupyter Lab and run a workflow.
+For those who are unfamiliar with Jupyter Lab I provide some guidelines on how to use Jupyter Lab on https://github.com/Sarailidis/Interactive-Decision-Trees/wiki/How-to-run-a-workflow.

 ## How to run a workflow